moocarme/Machine-Learning-the-Stock-Market/README.md

 From analysis of the returns the long trades perform better with returns over 18%.

 This machie learning process produces good results, however in order to show robust results the method could be improved via muliple training and testing runs by Monte Carlo/bootsrapping at beginning at various times, and evaluating the method.

+Guidance from 'Data Mining with R' by V. Kumar